Are you an adviser? Go to Unbiased Pro

 With a SIPP, you gain greater control of how your pension contributions are invested.

-You personally select the investments that make up your SIPP.
-In fact, you can even combine various existing pots into one to form your SIPP.
+You select the investments that make up your SIPP.
+You can even combine various existing pots into one to form your SIPP.

 This allows you to enjoy pension tax relief on your chosen investment portfolio.

-The larger potential returns and greater flexibility of SIPPs make them popular with high-income individuals and DIY investors who like to take a more hands-on approach to retirement planning.
+The larger potential returns and flexibility of SIPPs make them popular with high-income individuals and DIY investors who want a more hands-on approach to retirement planning.

-You need to be under 75 to open or pay into a SIPP and receive tax relief (for yourself or on behalf of a dependent).
+You must be under 75 to open or pay into a SIPP and receive tax relief (for yourself or on behalf of a dependent).
 Otherwise, the usual pension rules apply to SIPPs, and you can access your pot from age 55.

 Seek expert financial advice